bmancini55/building-lightning/src/advanced/circular_rebalance.md

 const hop_pubkeys = process.argv[3].split(",").map(v => Buffer.from(v, "hex"));
 ```

-What we want is a list nodes such that we start with a node we want to send to and end with our node.
+What we want is a list of node identifiers such that we start with the node we are sending to and end with our node.
 For example if we had outbound capacity from `Alice -> Bob` and inbound capacity from `Carol -> Alice` we want to send the payment using the `Alice -> Bob` channel, through the `Bob -> Carol` channel, then finally back to ourselves with the `Carol -> Alice` channel.

 Our list of node identifiers would then correspond to those hops in the route: `pubkey(Bob),pubkey(Carol),pubkey(Alice)` or more concretely: